NREL-Sienna/PowerSystems.jl/docs/src/man/parsing.md

 For example, when parsing raw data for a generator the code expects a column called `name`.
-If the raw data instead defines that column as `GEN UID` then you can simply change the `custom_name` field under the `generator` category to `GEN UID` in your YAML file.
+If the raw data instead defines that column as `GEN UID` then you can change the `custom_name` field under the `generator` category to `GEN UID` in your YAML file.

 #### Per-unit conversion
 PowerSystems defines whether it expects a column value to be per-unit in `power_system_inputs.json`.
-If expects per-unit but your values are not per-unit then you can set `system_per_unit: false` in `user_descriptors.yaml` and PowerSystems will automatically convert the values.
+If it expects per-unit but your values are not per-unit then you can set `system_per_unit: false` in `user_descriptors.yaml` and PowerSystems will automatically convert the values.

 #### Unit conversion
 PowerSystems provides a limited set of unit conversions.
 For example, if